mattvenn/raspi-buggy/docs/instructions.md

 *  [400 point breadboard](http://oomlout.co.uk/collections/prototyping/products/breadboard-400-point)
 *  4 AA battery holder and 4 *rechargable batteries*
 *  [buggy unit](http://www.mindsetsonline.co.uk/product_info.php?cPath=17_134_685&products_id=1034)
-*  pen and bluetack
+*  pen and bluetack if you want to do some drawing.

+# Tools required

+* flat screwdriver
+* pliers
+* soldering iron?

+# Build the buggy

+Follow the instructions that came with the buggy, but don't put the wires through the central hole.
+Also, don't connect the switches to the motors.
+We'll use the l293d chip to control the motors instead.

 # Build the circuit

-follow this diagram to build the circuit, but don't insert the batteries yet.
+Follow this diagram to build the circuit, but don't insert the batteries yet.
 The most important parts to get right are:

 *  The black and red connections from the battery holder need to be the right way round.
 *  The l293d chip needs to be the right way round - the little notch should be on the right.